RndMnkIII/openfpga-SNES-Analogizer/README.md

-# SNES for Analogue Pocket
+# ADAPTED FOR ANALOGIZER: SNES for Analogue Pocket
+[1.0] Analogizer initial support added by RndMnkIII.
+See more in the Analogizer main repository: [Analogizer](https://github.com/RndMnkIII/Analogizer) 06/04/2024.
+### To Fix:
+SNES core appears to have sync jitter can show image artifacts as serrated lines or intervals of blanking video with scalers as OSSC.

 Ported from the original core developed by [srg320](https://github.com/srg320) ([Patreon](https://www.patreon.com/srg320)).
 Latest upstream available at https://github.com/MiSTer-devel/SNES_MiSTer.